Technology tips and teaching strategies aligned with PowerUp WHAT WORKS.

 For many students, especially from middle school upward, texting is a part of everyday life.
 As a teacher, you may see texting in class as an unwelcome distraction from learning.
 Although student mobile devices can certainly be a classroom...
 More...

 Using blogs in your classroom?
 Blogging with your students can be a great way of motivating reluctant writers, tracking ongoing progress in writing skills, and teaching students the basics of html and online etiquette.
-Learn more about the...
+Learn more about...
 More...

 School-wide Tech Implementation